 As the name indicates, homeschooling means when the parents opt to provide home-based education to their kids.
 This was a traditional practice, but over the last few years, it has become the fastest-growing mainstream education in the US and other nations around the world, such as France, Japan, the UK, South Korea, Russia, etc.

 If we observe the trend in the last few years, there is an annual homeschooling growth rate of 2%-8%.
-However, there has been a significant increase in those figures from 2019 to 2021.
-By the end of 2020, about 9 million Americans said they had attended homeschool at some point in their lives.
+However, there has been a significant increase in those figures from 2019-2020 to 2020-2021 due to the COVID-19 pandemic.
+In 2020, about 9 million Americans were homeschooled at some point in their lives.

 There are numerous reasons why families opt for homeschooling, such as the lack of their children’s progress in traditional schooling, the difference in religious and educational philosophies, lack of satisfaction with the traditional educational methods, etc. In this article, we will explore homeschooling facts and their various aspects in detail.